nitishast/THassignReli/readme.md

 ## Setup and Installation
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run `main.py` to execute the pipeline
+3. Run `streamlit run homepage.py` to execute the pipeline and start the UI

 ## Usage
 - Use notebooks in the `notebook/` directory for exploratory analysis